burhanahmed1/DSA/README.md

 5. Print: It will print all elements of the queue in FIFO order

 ## 22. Queue_usingStack :
+You have to implement a template class queue using stack objects.
+The private members of the Queue class are just stack objects and you can only use operations of stacks.
+Implement the following functions:
+1. IsFull:
+2. IsEmpty:
+3. Enqueue: Add an element in the queue.
+4. Dequeue: Removes a front element from the queue.
+5. Print: It will print all elements of the queue in **FIFO** order **NOTE:** you are not allowed to use any array or link list in the queue class.

 ## 23. Recursive_Functions :